 Keep in mind that compositions don't have to be symmetrical in order to be balanced.
 If you are shooting a variety of objects together, I suggest making it interesting and placing them in a way that results visually pleasing instead of in an obvious centered, symmetrical manner.

-5. What angle will suit this object best?
+5. Think: What angle will suit this object best?

-Even if you already have initial ideas sketched out on paper, move around during the shoot!
-Do some calf raises, squats and lunges (ha!).
-Take a lot of photos in a variety of angles.
-Play with perspective.
+Even if you already have initial ideas sketched out on paper, move around during the shoot and move your different elements around, as well.
+Take a lot of photos in a variety of angles and play around with perspective.
 It would be a shame to waste this opportunity!

 Personally, I create a lot of artwork with white or very simple backgrounds, so I like preparing white backgrounds for my subjects (usually cardboard or fabric) when taking photos.
 This makes it easier for me to clean up the image in Photoshop so that I can concentrate on the object I am painting.